Candidate Assessment Report Tony Stark

 Interpretation: Very strong ability to absorb feedback and adjust approach quickly.
 In a structured sales org, this typically shows up as fast ramp on messaging, process adherence, and measurable improvement after call reviews.
 This is a meaningful counterweight to the listening gap if you have strong enablement and managers who inspect calls.

-Strong Performance: Implements feedback within days, asks for specific critique, and can articulate what changed and why.
+Strong performance looks like: Implements feedback within days, asks for specific critique, and can articulate what changed and why.
 Adapts messaging by segment and improves conversion rates over time.

-Weak Performance: Defends current approach, repeats the same mistakes, and treats coaching as optional.
+Weak performance looks like: Defends current approach, repeats the same mistakes, and treats coaching as optional.
 Slow adoption of process and inconsistent behavior change.

 • What is the most critical feedback you received from a manager in the last year, and what did you change within the next two weeks (with measurable impact)?